-This policy applies to all students who withdraw, drop out or are terminated by UMA and who received Institutional Grant funding.
+This policy applies to all students who withdraw, drop out, are on Administrative Leave of Absence or are terminated by UMA and who received Institutional Grant funding.
 Students who cease attendance at UMA prior to completing more than 60% of their payment period will have their Institutional Grant funding recalculated based on the percentage of a payment period attended.